Geography of the United States: Area

 By total area (water as well as land), the United States is either slightly larger or smaller than the People's Republic of China, making it the world's third or fourth-largest country.
-China and the United States are smaller than Russia and Canada in total area but are larger than Brazil.
+Both countries are smaller than Russia and Canada in total area but are larger than Brazil.
 By land area only (exclusive of waters), the United States is the world's third largest country, after Russia and China, with Canada in fourth.

-Whether the US or China is the third largest country by total area depends on two factors: (1) The validity of China's claim on Aksai Chin and Trans-Karakoram Tract (both these territories are also claimed by India, so are not counted); and (2) How the US calculates its surface area.
+Whether the US or China is the third largest country by total area depends on two factors: (1) the validity of China's claim on Aksai Chin and Trans-Karakoram Tract (both these territories are also claimed by India, so are not counted); and (2) how the US calculates its surface area.
 Since the initial publishing of the World Factbook, the CIA has updated the total area of the United States several times.

 General characteristics

-The United States shares land borders with Canada (to the north) and Mexico (to the south), and a territorial water border with Russia in the northwest, and two territorial water borders in the southeast between Florida and Cuba, and Florida and the Bahamas.
-The contiguous forty-eight states are otherwise bounded by the Pacific Ocean on the west, the Atlantic Ocean on the east, and the Gulf of Mexico to the southeast.
-Alaska borders the Pacific Ocean to the south and southwest, the Bering Strait to the west, and the Arctic Ocean to the north, while Hawaii lies far to the southwest of the mainland in the Pacific Ocean.
+The United States shares land borders with Canada to the north and Mexico to the south, a territorial water border with Russia in the northwest, and two territorial water borders in the southeast between Florida and Cuba, and Florida and the Bahamas.
+The contiguous 48 states are otherwise bounded by the Pacific Ocean on the west, the Atlantic Ocean on the east, and the Gulf of Mexico to the southeast.
+Alaska borders the Pacific Ocean to the south and southwest, the Bering Strait to the west, and the Arctic Ocean to the north; Hawaii lies far to the southwest of the mainland in the Pacific Ocean.

-Forty-eight of the states are in the single region between Canada and Mexico; this group is referred to, with varying precision and formality, as the contiguous United States, and as the Lower 48.
-Alaska, which is included in the term continental United States, is located at the northwestern end of North America.
+Forty-eight of the states are in the single region between Canada and Mexico.
+This group is referred to, with varying precision and formality, as the contiguous United States, and as the "Lower 48".
+Alaska, which is included in the term "continental United States", is located at the northwestern end of North America.

-The capital city, Washington, District of Columbia, is a federal district located on land donated by the state of Maryland.
-(Virginia had also donated land, but it was returned in 1849.)
-The United States also has overseas territories (Insular areas) with varying levels of autonomy and organization: in the Caribbean territories of Puerto Rico and the U.S. Virgin Islands (formerly the Danish Virgin Islands, purchased by the US at the beginning of WW2), and in the Pacific the inhabited territories of American Samoa, Guam and the Northern Mariana Islands, along with a number of uninhabited island territories.
-Some of the territories acquired were a part of United States imperialism, or to gain access to the east.
+The nation's capital city, Washington, D.C., was established in 1800 after being relocated there from Philadelphia.
+It was established as a federal district located on land donated by the state of Maryland; Virginia also donated land, but it was returned in 1849.
+The United States also has overseas territories with varying levels of autonomy and organization, including the Caribbean territories of Puerto Rico and the U.S. Virgin Islands, formerly known as the Danish Virgin Islands and purchased by the United States at the beginning of World War II, the Pacific territories of American Samoa, Guam and the Northern Mariana Islands, and several uninhabited island territories.
+Some of the territories acquired were part of the territorial evolution of the United States or a product of the nation's effort to gain access to the east.

-Nearly all of the United States is in the northern hemisphere—the exceptions are American Samoa and Jarvis Island.
+Nearly all of the United States is in the Northern Hemisphere with the exception of American Samoa and Jarvis Island.